MatheusRabetti/matheusrabetti.github.io/_posts/2017-02-22-arguments-rscript.md

 I developed a R script where it generate certain outputs for the trimester and year of interest.

 The decision to choose which trimester and year should be done by the data engineers in the project as a store process.
-So all the script had to be parametrized in function of trimesters and year so then it could scheduled as a task where these arguments are passed in a bash command.
+So all the script had to be parameterized in function of trimesters and year so then it could scheduled as a task where these arguments are passed in a bash command.

 The automation process couldn't go into the R environment as the software in use didn't support.